 - Planning & Development Services

-The information in this section includes what the city charges in 2022, recommended 2023 fees, and the % change in the fees, which are effective January 1, 2023 unless otherwise noted.
+The information in this section includes what the city charges in 2022, 2023 approved fees, and the annual percentage change of the fees, which are effective January 1, 2023 unless otherwise noted.
 For many fees in this section, the change mirrors the rate of inflation in the general level of prices in the economy, the change in construction cost indices widely used in various industries, or the result of a calculation of costs incurred by the city when the actual costs are known.

 Community Vitality sets a schedule of user fees to recover a share of the cost of providing mall permits and facilities on the Pearl Street Mall.
 The fees are based on what the public would pay for similar services from private enterprise.
 The department reviews all fees annually and uses the current Consumer Price Index (CPI) projections to increase fees for the Pearl Street Mall permit and fee program.

 In addition to the mall fees in section 4-20, Community Vitality sets fees for long-term parking permits in the Downtown garages and for Downtown and University Hill lots.
 Staff annually assesses the Downtown Commercial District (CAGID) and University Hill Commercial District (UHGID) long-term parking rates with private sector rates and makes adjustments in alignment with demand and the market.
 These rate changes also help CAGID and UHGID keep pace with rising expenses.

 For 2023, Downtown garage permits will remain at $480 per quarter and downtown surface lots will remain at $278 per quarter.
 University Hill permit costs will not change for 2023.